 - Pigs in a Blanket: Wrapped in pastry and baked.

 - Baltimore Frizzled: Split and deep-fried.

 - Lillies: Short for Lilliputians (from the Jonathan Swift novel "Gulliver's Travels"), these are about half the size of a man's thumb, also commonly called cocktail-size, and usually served as an appetizer in a sauce.

 Hot Dogs Around the World

 The popularity of the American hot dog has spread worldwide.
-In Russia, where they are known as sosiska, sales have skyrocketed from $122,000 in sales in 1992 to over $70 million in 1996.
+In Russia, where they are known as sosiska, sales have skyrocketed since the end of Communism.
 Russians prefer their dogs spicier, so those exported to Russia generally contain a lot more garlic.

-The market is also expanding in China, where Rouchang is a fully cooked, cold hot dog wrapped in red plastic which is eaten like a popsicle, slowly peeling the red plastic down as it is consumed or warmed on a stick with no embellishment.
+The market is also expanding in China, where rouchang is a fully cooked, cold hot dog wrapped in red plastic which is eaten like a popsicle, slowly peeling the red plastic down as it is consumed, or the hot dog may be warmed on a stick with no embellishment.
 No other country to date can keep up with Americans who consume over 20 billion hot dogs a year.